 How to Add Shade Cloth to a Hot Summer Garden (Easy DIY Setup)

-If your garden gets full sun like mine, you know how intense summer can be, especially in a hot climate like Arizona.
-In 2022, I added a simple DIY shade cloth setup to protect my plants from the worst of the summer heat.
-Three seasons later, I can say it was one of the best improvements we’ve made to the garden.
+If your garden gets full sun like mine, you know how intense summer can be in a hot climate like Arizona.
+In 2022, we added a DIY shade cloth setup to protect our plants from the worst of the summer heat.
+Three seasons later, it was one of the best improvements we’ve made to the garden.

-In this post, I’ll show you exactly how we added shade cloth to our raised bed garden, which shade cloth we chose, and what we’ve learned after using the setup through three hot Arizona summers.
+This post covers exactly how we built the setup, which shade cloth we use, and what we learned after three hot Arizona summers.

 When To Add Shade Cloth for Vegetable Gardens in Hot Climates